- They are a well-established national moving company with full-service moving capability.

 Does National Van Lines have a good online reputation?

 The headquarters location in Broadview, Illinois has more than 100 reviews on Google with an overall rating of 3.6 out of 5.
 Several people spoke positively about the customer service representatives on the 800# as being professional and polite.
 A few customers stated that items were handled recklessly during the move and had belongings damaged.

 One of their local agents, Midwest Moving & Storage, which operates in the Chicago area had more than 240 reviews on Google with an overall rating of 4.6 out of 5.
 Many of the complaints involved lengthy delays in deliveries to destinations on state-to-state moving projects.
-A couple of customers stated that the staff doing the packing and loading seemed disorganized and lacked some of the basic supplies.
-A manager does respond to all of these comments (good and bad) and seemed sincerely interested in resolving problems.
+Some customers stated that the packers seemed disorganized and lacked some of the basic supplies.

 One pattern that is evident in their reviews is that customer satisfaction tends to decline as the moving process progresses, particularly on interstate moves.
 For example, the initial estimate goes well and items are loaded efficiently at the origin location—then there are problems with responsiveness or delays in reaching the destination, etc.